Binghui99/ZEST/04_ZEST_code/README.md

 The input of the model is a sequence of 200 packets, each packet with 8 features as we mentioned in our paper.

-There are two jupyter notebook files, one name ""
+There are two jupyter notebook files: one named "ZEST_SANE"
+1. It is mainly build for self-attention based feature extractor